 Use HTTPS is another similar browser extension that is available on Chrome and currently supports Twitter and Facebook.

 You are currently trapped in a system where whatever you do is monitored.
 Privacy has vanished completely and social networking is bound to leave a digital trail.
-If you want to make your data and networking secure and enjoy the benefits of Internet then you must stand up to the challenge of securing your data.
+If you want to make your data and network security and enjoy the benefits of the Internet then you must stand up to the challenge of securing your data.

 To be more precise, your financial and personal information must not at any cost fall into the hands of a hacker.
 For this purpose, you require a secure connection immediately!